Well, New York is. No argument there. But greatness has to start somewhere …

 - The Grange wasn’t built until 1802, silly.
 See this earlier post.

 - If you want to visit the sculptures of all the Founding Fathers that stand in Manhattan (plus others figures who date before 1800), a handy list is here.

 - The usual disclaimer: This is the thirteenth in a series of posts on Hamilton: An American Musical.
-My intro to this series is here.
 Other posts are available via the tag cloud at lower right.
+The ongoing “index” to these posts is my Kindle book, Alexander Hamilton: A Brief Biography.
 Bottom line: these are unofficial musings, and you do not need them to enjoy the musical or the soundtrack.